What are moving average convergence-divergence indicators?

 A MACD histogram will signal a potential buy opportunity when it is below the zero line and starts to converge towards the zero lines.
 Conversely, the histogram will signal a sell opportunity when it is above the zero lines and starts to converge towards the zero lines.

-MACD bearish divergence occurs when the indicator suggests that the price of an underlying indicator should be going down, but the price continues to trade in an uptrend instead.
+MACD bearish divergence occurs when the indicator suggests that the price of an underlying asset should be going down, but the price continues to trade in an uptrend instead.

 Conversely, a bullish divergence occurs when the indicator indicates that the price should heading higher, but the actual price continues to move lower.